General implicated in torture claims victory in Indonesian presidential election – People's World - ExBulletin

 The morning star

 We hope you enjoyed this article.
 HASWorld of people, we believe news and information should be free and accessible to everyone, but we need your help.
 Our journalism is free from corporate influence and paywalls because we are fully supported by readers.
 Only you, our readers and supporters, make this possible.
-If you like readingWorld of peopleand the stories we bring to you, pleasesupport our work by donating or becoming a monthly supporter today.
+If you like readingWorld of peopleand the stories we bring you, please support our work by making a donation or becoming a monthly supporter today.
 THANKS!

 |